yrashk/expm/HOSTING.md

 Hosting expm Repository
 =======================

 It's fairly straightforward.
-Check out expm repository, run `make`, copy `sys.config.sample.exs` to `sys.config.exs` and edit itand run `make start` (make sure foreman is installed, or consult with Procfile on how to run the server without it)
+Check out expm repository, run `make`, copy `sys.config.sample.exs` to `sys.config.exs` and edit it and run `make start`.

 By default, it will run its own independent repository.
 If you, however, want to become a mirror, put something like this into your `sys.config.exs`: